 What Is Separation Anxiety?

-Separation anxiety is a panic response that occurs when a dog is left alone or separated from their attachment figure.
-It is not misbehavior, disobedience, or spite.
-It is a genuine emotional disorder -- the canine equivalent of a panic attack.
-Dogs with separation anxiety are not choosing to destroy your couch or bark for hours.
-They are in distress.
+Separation anxiety is a pure panic response.
+It happens when a dog is left alone or separated from their primary attachment figure.
+It isn't misbehavior, disobedience, or spite.
+It's a genuine emotional disorder (think of it as the canine equivalent of a full-blown panic attack).
+Dogs with separation anxiety aren't choosing to destroy your couch or bark for hours.
+They're in deep distress.

-Understanding this distinction is critical because it changes how you approach the problem.
+During my five years working as a vet tech at a mixed-practice clinic in Portland, I saw owners constantly misunderstand this.
+Understanding the distinction is critical.
+It changes how you approach the entire problem.
 Punishment makes separation anxiety worse, not better.

 Signs of Separation Anxiety

-The hallmark of separation anxiety is that the behavior occurs only when the dog is alone (or separated from their specific person).
-If your dog destroys things when you are home, that is a different problem.
+The hallmark of separation anxiety is that the behavior occurs only when the dog is alone (or separated from you specifically).
+If your dog destroys things when you're sitting right there, that's a different training issue entirely.
+(My Australian shepherd, Maple, destroys things for fun, not panic).

 Common Signs

-• Excessive barking, howling, or whining that starts shortly after departure
+- Excessive barking, howling, or whining that starts shortly after you leave

-• Escape attempts that can result in self-injury (broken teeth, torn nails, cuts)
+- Escape attempts that result in self-injury (broken teeth, torn nails, cuts)

-Set up a camera (a basic pet camera or even your phone) and record your dog's behavior when you leave.
+Set up a camera and record your dog's behavior when you leave.
 Look for signs of distress within the first 10 to 15 minutes of your departure.
 Dogs with separation anxiety typically start showing signs within minutes, not hours.

 Buy the Furbo Dog Camera on Amazon